-This is an opportunity for the TAC to ask questions about the candidate’s application and course materials.
+This is an opportunity for the TAC to ask questions about the candidate’s application and course materials, and an opportunity for the TAC to learn more about the candidate and their journey.

-For candidates that are re-interviewing, the TAC should focus a portion of the Q&A on the candidate’s process of inspecting/adapting since their last interview.
+For candidates that are re-interviewing, the TAC will focus a portion of the Q&A on the candidate’s process of inspecting/adapting since their last interview and over the course of their CST journey.

-Simulation topics are chosen from the current Scrum Foundations or CSM learning objectives or from the current Scrum Guide.
+Simulation topics are chosen from the current Scrum Foundations or CSM learning objectives.

 The expectation is that a candidate should be able to train on any topic from the references listed above.
-To prepare, we suggest that candidates practice short timeboxed trainings with ALL possible Scrum topics.
+To prepare, we suggest that candidates practice timeboxed trainings with ALL possible Scrum topics, while clearly indicating what is Srum and what is outside of Scrum.

 The candidate will be invited back into the room to learn of the Scrum topic selected, to gather their thoughts, and to prepare for their training.